loopingleo/blog/_posts/2018-09-02-gps-travel.md

 ![SensorLog-1](https://raw.githubusercontent.com/loopingleo/blog/master/images/IMG_9662.JPG =200x) ![SensorLog-2](https://raw.githubusercontent.com/loopingleo/blog/master/images/IMG_9663.JPG =200x)
 -->

 ### Transferring GPS logging data to your computer

 Once you recorded your sensor data, you can transfer it from your phone to your computer.
-Personally, I save these files using iCloud.
+Personally, I store these files in my iCloud.
+You can find great tips on that on Apple's [support site](https://support.apple.com/en-us/HT206481).

 ### Reading in the data in Python

 Reading in your sensor data into Python is easy.
-My choice for this use case is pandas and locally stored files since it's relatively simple and it works great.
-You can read single files.
+My choice for this use case is the famous [pandas](https://pandas.pydata.org) package and locally stored files since it's relatively simple and it works great.
+You can read in single files.
 But in my case I had been tracking my location for many days and had multiple files ready to be visualised in my iCloud.
-Let's have a look how this works:
+Let us have a look how this works:

 ``` python
 import os, glob